Skip to content

 Can you migrate from any XG firewall to any XGS firewall?

-Do you need a new license for the XGS firewall?
+Do you need a new license for the XGS Firewall?

 Yes, a new license is required, but there are attractive promo offers for the switch.